pwnXtoXe4/DUI_Webshop/README.md

-# DUI_Webshop
+# Webshop

-Mocked webshop for subject "Data and IT Law"
+Webshop for 1st practical assignment in "Data and IT Law"